nadsbuhdha/portfolio-project-4/README.md

 ## Solved bugs

-* Initally, the 'edit' page did not allow me to update the image field from the already previously set image.
+* Initially, the 'edit' page did not allow me to update the image field from the already previously set image.
 This bug was solved by adding a 'enctype="multipart/form-data' to the form which solved the bug.

 * When connecting URLS my 'create post' page would not route to the page.
 Instead a 404 error message would be displayed.
 This was solved by rearraging the order of the URLS.